-Any nonqualified withdrawal from a Roth IRA is potentially subject to federal income tax.
-In addition, early nonqualified withdrawals are potentially subject to a 10% penalty tax on top of the income tax hit.
+Any non-qualified Roth IRA early withdrawal is potentially subject to federal income tax.
+In addition, early non-qualified withdrawals are potentially subject to a 10% penalty tax on top of the income tax hit.
 You may also owe state income tax.

-If you own several Roth IRAs, you must aggregate them and treat them as a single account to determine which layer(s) each nonqualified withdrawal comes from and the resulting federal income tax consequences.
+If you own several Roth IRAs, you must aggregate them and treat them as a single account to determine which layer(s) each non-qualified withdrawal comes from and the resulting Roth IRA withdrawal tax consequences.

 Exceptions for Certain Early Withdrawals

-Any Roth withdrawal taken before you turn 59½ is, by definition, a nonqualified withdrawal, unless you’re:
+Any Roth IRA early withdrawal taken before you turn 59½ is, by definition, a non-qualified withdrawal, unless you are:

 To be eligible for the first-time homebuyer rule, you must first pass the five-year test.
-In addition, you must spend the amount you’ve withdrawn within 120 days to pay qualified principal residence acquisition costs.
-However, there’s a $10,000 lifetime limit on this special rule.
+In addition, you must spend the amount you have withdrawn within 120 days to pay qualified principal residence acquisition costs.
+There is, however, a $10,000 lifetime limit on this special rule.
 To the extent the special rule applies to your Roth withdrawal, the qualified amount is free from federal income tax and free from the 10% early withdrawal penalty tax.

 The principal residence can be purchased by:

-Any Roth IRA withdrawal taken before age 59½ that doesn’t fall within one of the preceding exceptions is a nonqualified withdrawal and is taxed under the four-layer system.
-(See “4 Layers of Nonqualified Roth IRA Withdrawals” below.)
+Any Roth IRA early withdrawal that does not fall within one of the preceding exceptions is non-qualified and its pertinent Roth IRA withdrawal tax falls under the four-layer system.

 Coronavirus-Related Roth IRA Distributions

-An eligible individual can take one or more coronavirus-related distributions from one or more Roth IRAs set up in his or her name, totaling up to $100,000.
-Subject to the $100,000 limit, such distributions are completely exempt from the 10% early withdrawal penalty tax.
+An eligible individual can take one or more coronavirus-related distributions from one or more Roth IRAs set up in their name, totaling up to $100,000.
+Subject to the $100,000 limit, such distributions are completely exempted from the 10% Roth IRA early withdrawal penalty tax.

 Under complicated rules, you can recontribute a coronavirus-related distribution back into a Roth IRA within three years of when the distribution was received — and eventually avoid any federal income tax hit.